rodrigo-vb/CV-Latex-Class/README.md

 # CV/Résumé Latex class

-This is a CV class I create only for educational purposes.
+This is a CV class I created for educational purposes only.
 If you would like to use something 'fancier', then you should check [altacv](https://github.com/liantze/AltaCV), which I took as a reference when creating this class.

 ## Sample